Conventional, stored program architecture systems are designed for algorithmic and exact calculations.

 that go beyond stored program architecture and Moore’s Law limits.

-At this workshop, we will:
+At this conference, we will:

 - Present applications that are looking for solutions that are beyond the capabilities of current computational systems,